VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: Use Cases

 \subsection{Chart Type Classification}

 Chart type classification is a typical visualization task, serving as the first step in many end-to-end systems such as Revision~\cite{savva_revision_2011}, ChartSense~\cite{jung_chartsense_2017}, and REV~\cite{poco_reverse-engineering_2017}.
 Various models, including Support Vector Machines (SVMs)~\cite{svm} and Convolutional Neural Networks (CNNs)~\cite{cnn}, have been explored.
-However, existing work mostly assumes bitmap images as inputs, and little is known about the implications of the SVG format on chart classification tasks.
-In text-based XML representations, SVG charts cannot be directly processed by vision models.
-Considering that SVG is a highly structured data format, Graph Neural Networks~\cite{gnn, xu2018how} could be a better fit~\cite{chen2023state}.
-In a recent work focusing on chart retrieval~\cite{structure2022Li}, GNN is employed to obtain semantic embeddings to calculate pair-wise similarities between charts and is shown to be a more effective approach compared to image-feature-only models.
-To our knowledge, no previous research has conducted SVG chart-type classification with GNNs.
-In this section, we introduce how we prepare the graph data based on the SVG charts and present our preliminary results on employing GNNs to recognize chart types on vector graphics charts.
-The main goal of this case study is to understand the influence of different types of semantic labels from \corpus\ on the classification results.
+However, existing work mostly assumes bitmap images as inputs, and focuses on coarse chart taxonomies with approximately a dozen categories.
+Considering that SVG is a highly structured data format, Graph Neural Networks~\cite{gnn, xu2018how} could be a good fit~\cite{chen2023state}, which have shown better results than image feature-only models in tasks such as chart retrieval~\cite{structure2022Li} on a corpus of Plotly \cite{Plotly} charts.
+In this case study, we explore two questions: 1) how well GNNs classify SVG charts annotated with various semantic labels, and 2) how vision models and graph models perform when the number of chart types increases to 40.

 \parHeading{Node Feature Extraction and Inclusion Criteria.} If we focus on the raw SVG representations, we can designate basic shape elements such as \texttt{<line>} and \texttt{<circle>} as nodes in the graph.
 These elements correspond to \allEle\ in \corpus, and contain \texttt{main chart marks}, \refEle, and background noise (e.g., background rectangles, offscreen tooltips).
 To extract node-level features, we consider the following common features shared by different SVG element types for simplicity: (1) node-type, which is a one-hot encoding over the SVG element types, (2) node-position, which is a four-dimensional vector indicating the node's bounding box in \texttt{top}, \texttt{right}, \texttt{bottom}, and \texttt{left} coordinates, and (3) node-style, a three-dimensional binary vector indicating the existence of the \texttt{fill}, \texttt{stroke}, and \texttt{stroke-width} style properties in the SVG file.
 We can scale the node-position feature using the width and height of the source SVG chart so that all values are within the range [0, 1].
 In addition to shape elements, we also designate SVG container elements like \texttt{<g>} and \texttt{<SVG>} as graph nodes, which only have the node-type feature with other feature dimensions filled with 0.